Table of Contents

 If you’re just getting started on the search for the right home for your senior loved one, don’t worry if you begin to feel overwhelmed by the all the different options you have.
 Even if you’ve never heard of an assisted living home or nursing home, Senior Care Center is here to help you sort through the various options you have to find the right place.
 If you’d like to know everything there is to know about assisted living, check out our articles on assisted living.

-Both assisted living and nursing houses are forms of senior homes offering long-term care, everything from assistance with activities of daily living to looking after serious health conditions.
+Both assisted living and nursing homes are forms of senior homes offering long-term care, everything from assistance with activities of daily living to looking after serious health conditions.
 However, if you’re debating which one is right place for your loved one, note that there are some big differences between the two.

 What Is Assisted Living?